Glossitis refers to inflammation of the tongue. The condition

-- have low iron
+- have low iron levels

 - have dry mouth

-- have an immune system health problem
+- have an immune system disorder

 - pain or tenderness in the tongue

-- swelling in the tongue
+- swelling of the tongue

 - change in the color of your tongue

-- inability to speak, eat, or swallow
+- an inability to speak, eat, or swallow

 - loss of papillae on the surface of your tongue